Ghost Hunt (novel series): Akuryō Series

-Ghost Hunt Series (White Heart Series)
+Ghost Hunt (White Heart)

 Manga

 Written and illustrated by Shiho Inada, the manga adaptation premiered in Amie magazine in 1998, then moved to sister publication Nakayoshi.
 After this, the series moved to being published in volumes only.
 The series was completed in September 2010 with the twelfth and final volume.
-The manga was licensed for an English-language release in North America by Del Rey Manga, which had released eleven volumes of the series.
-Ghost Hunt is licensed for release in the United Kingdom by Tanoshimi.
+The manga was licensed for an English-language release in North America by Del Rey Manga and in the United Kingdom by Tanoshimi, which had released eleven and nine volumes of the series, respectively.

+A sequel manga adapting the Akumu no Sumu Ie novels was published in Aria from 2012 to 2016, compiled into three volumes.

 Anime

 An anime television series adaptation of the manga was animated by J.C.Staff.
 It premiered on October 3, 2006 in Japan on TV Tokyo where it ran for twenty-five episodes until its conclusion.
 The anime is licensed for English release on Region 1 DVD by Funimation Entertainment, which released the entire series across two 2-disc volumes, and later in a single box set.